katherine-elizabeth-ying-lo/nuclear-energy-factor-analysis/README.md

 ### PC2 – Uranium vs Merchant Utilities (~19% variance explained)
 The second component emerges as a **see-saw between uranium equities and U.S. merchant utilities**.
 Uranium names (**CCJ –0.40, URA –0.34, URNM –0.42**) load strongly negative, while merchant utilities (**CEG 0.42, VST 0.48, NRG 0.36**) load strongly positive.
 Regulated utilities remain near zero, indicating they are not part of this tug-of-war.
 Economically, this reflects how **uranium trades more like a commodity cycle**, while merchant utilities benefit when wholesale power markets tighten.

+**Why?**

+- Uranium trades more like a commodity cycle (spot uranium price, supply shocks, mine restarts, policy).

+- Merchant utilities make money from selling electricity into wholesale markets → they benefit from power price tightening (like Texas heatwaves, gas price spikes).

 As of **August 2025, spot uranium was around $59.58/lb** (not yet $100).
 Banks such as **Citi** and **Morgan Stanley** have published forecasts that prices could **approach or exceed $100/lb** given tight supply and policy tailwinds, and a Forbes piece (Sept 2025) described uranium as “marching towards $100.”
 The **2025 U.S.–UK civil nuclear partnership** further reinforced uranium as a distinct investment theme.
 PC2 therefore isolates a factor that traders actively track: the performance gap between uranium exposures and merchant utilities.

 ---